U.S. funds warn of risks from sanctions against Russia

 Technically the warnings by the fund firms this month supplement filings the managers had already made outlining risk factors for the emerging market funds, an sector that can be volatile.

-[A sample of the disclosures is here: here ] (Reporting by Ross Kerber in Boston. editing by Gunna Dickson)
+(Reporting by Ross Kerber in Boston. editing by Gunna Dickson)